 Leaves were gathered from locations near the College of Veterinary Science in Rajendranagar.
 Healthy branches with leaves were chosen from all four directions for each plant.
 These collected leaves were cleaned with water to remove dust and dried in the sun.
 Ground into powder and sieved to fine powder for additional examination.
 Proximate analysis, amino acid assessment and mineral estimation were carried out at the Animal Nutrition Lab situated in the College of Veterinary Science at Rajendranagar.

-The proximate composition of the neem leaves was determined using the standard methods outlined by the Association of Official Analytical Chemists. the percentage moisture content was calculated as described in AOAC (2012).
+The proximate composition of the neem leaves was determined using the standard methods outlined by the Association of Official Analytical Chemists.
+The percentage moisture content was calculated as described in AOAC (2012).
 Dry matter (DM) content was determined by drying the sample at 105 °C in forced air oven till the constant weight.
-Ash content was measured after igniting sample in a muffle furnace at 55 °C for 4 hours (h).
+Ash content was measured after igniting sample in a muffle furnace at 550°C for 4 hours (h).
 Crude protein (CP) (N × 6.25) was determined by Kjeldahl method.
 Neutral detergent fiber (NDF), acid detergent fiber (ADF), and acid detergent lignin (ADL) were measured using the methods described by Van Soest et al.,1991(20).
 The results are presented in Table 1.

 Mineral analysis was done using ICP-OES (Inductively coupled plasma-optical emission spectroscopy) (14).
 1g of the dried powdered sample was taken in the microwave digestion vessel.
 9ml of HNO3and 1ml of H2O2 is added to the sample and digestion of the sample was done as per standard.
 The vessel is then taken out and cooled to room temperature.
 The digested solution is then filtered through whatmann filter paper No.42 and the filtered solution is transferred to the 100ml volumetric flask and diluted with Millipore water.
 Standard solutions of the elements are prepared using the stock standard solution of 1000µg/g by dilution with 1% HNO3.
 Analysis of samples was done in triplicates and the given data in the table 2 is average of the triplicate measures.